fupelaqu/node-security-middleware/README.md

 ...
 }
 /**
- * Returns true if this Subject has the specified role, false otherwise.
+ * Returns within the provided callback true if this Subject has the specified role, false otherwise.
  */
 Subject.prototype.hasRole = function(roleName, callback){
 ...
 }
 /**
- * Returns true if this Subject has all of the specified roles, false otherwise.
+ * Returns within the provided callback true if this Subject has all of the specified roles, false otherwise.
  */
 Subject.prototype.hasAllRoles = function(roles, callback){
 ...
 };
 /**
- * Returns true if the Subject is permitted to perform an action or access a
+ * Returns within the provided callback true if the Subject is permitted to perform an action or access a
  * resource summarized by the specified permission string.
  */
 Subject.prototype.isPermitted = function(permission, callback) {
 ...
 };
 /**
- * Returns true if the Subject implies all of the specified permission strings.
+ * Returns within the provided callback true if the Subject implies all of the specified permission strings.
  */
 Subject.prototype.isPermittedAll = function(permissions, callback) {
 ...
 };
 /**
- * Returns true if this Subject/user has proven their identity during their current session
+ * Returns within the provided callback true if this Subject/user has proven their identity during their current session
  * by providing valid credentials matching those known to the system, false otherwise.
  */
 Subject.prototype.isAuthenticated = function(){
 ...
 };
 /**
  * Performs a login attempt for this Subject/user.
-If unsuccessful, an error is thrown.
+If unsuccessful, an error is thrown within the provided callback.
  * If successful, the account data associated with the submitted principals/credentials
  * will be associated with this Subject and the method will return quietly.
  *